-The station consisted of a single, wide, island platform on which stood the single, timber built (most of the building on the line were built of timber as, not only was it economical but it resulted in lighter structures to minimise the risk of subsidence over mine workings), station building with a large flat roofed awning with a deep valance painted in the green and cream colour scheme that was standard for the stations on the line.
+The station consisted of a large island platform on which stood the single, timber built (most of the building on the line were built of timber as, not only was it economical but it resulted in lighter structures to minimise the risk of subsidence over mine workings), station building with a large flat roofed awning with a deep valance painted in the green and cream colour scheme that was standard for the stations on the line.
 The platform was accessed from a ramp leading from an over bridge from Delves Lane.

 Carr House East

 Carr House East Signal box sat between Leadgate and Consett.
-After the closure of the line, the box was dismantled and rebuilt at Beamish Open Air Museum where it can be seen today as part of Rowley station.
+Sometime between August 1975 and February 1977, the box was dismantled and rebuilt at Beamish Open Air Museum where it can be seen today as part of Rowley station.
 A signalling diagram showing which part of the line it controlled circa 1950 can be seen here: https://signalbox.org/diagrams.php?id=815

 Carr House West

 Beyond Consett station was Carr House West (later just Carr House) signal box.
 A signalling diagram showing which part of the line it controlled circa 1970 can be found here: https://signalbox.org/diagrams.php?id=814